 Spot Lies - Masterclass in Detecting Deception

 The espresso machine’s aggressive hiss matched my internal turmoil as I sat hunched over my phone, frantically typing “signs someone is lying” into Google.
 My hands trembled – a combination of too much caffeine and the gnawing anxiety that had become my constant companion.
+The café around me buzzed with life: the rich aroma of roasted coffee beans, the hum of conversation, the clinking of cups.
+But I was trapped in a digital spiral, searching for answers I already had.

 Looking up, I met the warm gaze of an elderly man whose weathered face told stories of decades of human observation.
 His nametag identified him as Jack, the coffee shop owner I’d seen but never truly noticed before.
 Without waiting for an invitation, he settled into the chair across from me, moving with the unhurried confidence of someone who had seen this scene play out countless times before.